xapple/crest4/README.md

     CREST - Classification Resources for Environmental Sequence Tags, PLoS ONE, 7:e49334 Lanzén A, Jørgensen SL, Huson D, Gorfer M, Grindhaug SH, Jonassen I, Øvreås L, Urich T (2012)

+The publication references the prior versions of `crest3` starting from 2012, while the current `crest4` was re-written in 2021.

 ## Installing

 Since `crest4` is written in python it is compatible with all operating systems: Linux, macOS and Windows.
 The only prerequisite is python version 3.8 or above which is often installed by default.
 Simply choose one of the two following methods to install, depending on which package manager you prefer to use.